Online sales accounted for 11.7% ($394.9 billion USD) of total retail sales last year, according to the U.S. Department of Commerce.

-To help drive business growth, online brands should think about their consumer and that individual’s buying journey.
+To help drive that growth, online brands need to think about their consumer and that individual’s buying journey.

 One way to model the consumer journey is through a funnel, starting at the top with awareness and going through to an ultimate, final action — a purchase.

-The potential customer may not even know they have a problem that you could solve.
+Keep in mind: The potential customer may not even know they have a problem that you could solve.
 Therefore, the goal of this stage in the funnel is to make the potential customer aware by focusing on content — or information — that identifies consumer segments, highlights a potential problem and introduces your brand.

 Think of the awareness stage as an initial conversation between you and the potential customer.

-If you’re an ecommerce B2C brand selling razor blades for men, for instance, your initial interaction with the potential customer could take the form of content that tries to draw people into the brand’s website or community.
-But the razor blade brand is not selling this potential customer a razor blade.
+If you’re an ecommerce B2C brand selling a product, your initial interaction with the potential customer could take the form of content that tries to draw people into the brand’s website or community.

-Likewise, a B2B brand would offer up similar content that tries to be a valuable resource and not a hard sell.
+Likewise, a B2B brand needs to offer up similar content that tries to be a valuable resource and not a hard sell.

 In the case of the B2B brand, though, your content might be very specific to a particular audience — the C-suite, product managers, marketers, etc. — and it may offer up more thought leadership and technical content.

-Your job, then?
 Be one of the first batch of results that populate the search results.
-Not just the first page, but the top result.

 Here are three things you can do to help boost your brand’s Google search engine ranking.